Phil Hoffman Selected as Next General Manager and CEO of New Mexico PBS

 New Mexico PBS Board Thanks Outgoing General Manager and CEO

-New Mexico PBS serves northern and central New Mexico and the Navajo Nation.
+New Mexico PBS serves northern and central New Mexico, as well as the Navajo Nation.
 It is co-licensed by UNM and Albuquerque Public Schools.
 In addition to broadcast programming, NMPBS streams content statewide via the PBS app.

 Hot this week